-When hitting the great outdoors, a pair of the best walking trousers are your best friend.
+When hitting the countryside, a pair of the best walking trousers are your best friend.
 So put those tracksuit bottoms or (eek) jeans back in the drawer – they're not going to cut it.
 Today's best hiking trousers for men and women are flexible and fast-drying, lightweight yet tough, won't chafe or fall down, and come with pockets for all your valuables and even knee zips to let you air out your lower legs when/if the sun comes out.
 Pick up a pair and you'll never look back.
 This guide rounds up some of the top options from our favourite outdoors brands.

 Whether you're headed out on a strenuous multi-day trek or a casual stroll in the country, or even if you're just planning some sightseeing that requires comfortable attire, a pair of the best walking trousers is a good choice.
 Add a pair of the best hiking boots and a quality waterproof jacket and you're all set for a comfortable, protected trip.
 This guide covers walking trousers for both men and women, but if you want something closer fitting, try a pair of the best hiking leggings instead.

 - Browse the best women’s walking shoes or the best women's hiking boots

 - And these are the best men's walking shoes